-old, does not meet the usual admission requirements, and has been absent from full-time high school study for at least four years.
+Mature Student: A person who is at least 23 years old, does not meet the usual admission requirements, and has been absent from full-time high school study for at least four years.

-part-time Student: Student registered for fewer than three full-credit classes or the equivalent of three half-credit classes in either the Fall or the Winter term.
-A full credit class is equivalent to 6 prerequisite: Requirement which must be fulfilled prior to registering in a specific class.
+Part-time Student: Student registered for fewer than three full-credit classes or the equivalent of three half-credit classes in either the Fall or the Winter term.
+A full credit class is equivalent to 6 credit hours.

+Prerequisite: Requirement which must be fulfilled prior to registering in a specific class.

-probation: Warning to students that their academic performance is unsatisfactory and that they will be dismissed from their programme unless their performance improves by the end of the next term (see College of Arts & Science Academic Regulation 20, below).
+Probation: Warning to students that their academic performance is unsatisfactory and that they will be dismissed from their programme unless their performance improves by the end of the next term (see College of Arts & Science Academic Regulation 19, below).